simonpirko/java-doc-pages/README.md

-# Welcome to the JResource!
+# Welcome to the Java Document Pages for JResource!
 ### Pure Java documentation.

 The ability to edit documentation for permanent communities.